IAIO Qaher-313: Doubts of viability of aircraft

 Israeli aeronautics expert Tal Inbar claimed "It’s not a plane, because that’s not how a real plane looks.
 Iran doesn’t have the ability to build planes.
 Plain and simple."
 Military aviation journalist David Cenciotti stated that the aircraft has "implausible aerodynamics and Hollywood sheen", claimed that it is too small to be a real fighter jet and that the cockpit was too simple and was "similar to those equipping small private planes".

+During the F-313’s first reported taxi test under its own power, analysts cited by Vice News noted that a tire pressure marking visible on the aircraft indicated a minimum pressure of approximately 50 PSI.
+The article compared this figure to older fighter aircraft such as the F-4 Phantom and F-14 Tomcat, which typically require tire pressures in the 200–300 PSI range.
+According to the analysis, this discrepancy raised doubts about the aircraft’s structural weight and whether it could accommodate the payload and systems claimed by Iranian officials.
+If the Qaher-313 can reliably roll on 50 PSI tires, it would have to weigh no more than one-fifth of the weight of the F-4 Phantom per unit of volume.

-The Times of Israel labelled the aircraft "a hoax", and cited an Israeli aerospace engineer that the aircraft displayed was obviously not a flying example.
+The Times of Israel labelled the aircraft "a hoax" and cited an Israeli aerospace engineer that the aircraft displayed was obviously not a flying example.